“Grace to you and peace from God our Father and the Lord Jesus Christ.”

 The first two verses of Philippians are the vestibule of the epistle.
 This is the most sensitive of all of Paul’s epistles.
 There is no chiding or rebuke of the believers at Philippi.
 The epistle is soaked with words of joy and peace even though it was written while Paul was in jail (1:7,13,14,16).
 There is no trace of despair or gloom.

 “grace to you and peace”

 Verse two is the greeting.
 There are two words of encouragement: “grace” and “peace.”
 “Grace” is the western salutation and “peace” the eastern.

-Grace is that dynamic of God whereby He gives on the basis of who He is rather than who we are or what we do.
-His grace is like radium that ceaselessly discharges its ardent rays with no sign of subsiding of its primary energy.
+Grace is the dynamic of God, whereby He gives based on who He is rather than who we are or what we do.
+His grace is like radium that ceaselessly discharges its intense rays with no sign of subsiding of its primary energy.
 Human gifting can wane, grow cold, or become sporadic.
 However, grace goes on and on.
 Grace is the energy of God’s love that ministers to the wretched.

 This word means to bind together.
 God binds Himself to us so that we can sense His care.
 Fret and anxiety pull us away from Him.
 Peace binds us to Him.

 Peace is not the absence of action; it is the absence of discord.
 It is not symbolized by death but by a smoothly running engine.
 It is the health of a life in harmony with God, a life where God has entered in.

 Where grace abides, peace dwells.
 Grace is the element in which our energy works with dynamic service.
 Grace always precedes peace in salutations.

 “from God, our Father, and the Lord Jesus Christ.”